EDCAKDC/metabolic-systems-biology/README.md

 Partial inhibition failed to induce near-essential or strongly sensitive phenotypes, even under severe TME constraints.

 These results indicate that T-cell metabolism under realistic TME conditions operates in a binary survival regime, with reactions being either fully buffered or becoming lethal only upon complete inhibition.

+Day 30 – Functional objective analysis under realistic TME

+Replaced biomass maximization with functional metabolic objectives, including ATP and nucleotide (AMP, GMP, IMP, UMP, CTP) production, to assess environment-dependent metabolic capacity beyond growth.

+Computed maximal functional capacities under expression- and TME-constrained models.

+Revealed consistent environment-dependent functional hierarchies, with TumorCore exhibiting the highest functional capacity, followed by TumorEdge and Blood.

+These results demonstrate that TME-induced metabolic reprogramming enhances specific functional outputs even under severe nutrient limitation, highlighting a decoupling between growth and functional metabolic capacity.

+Day 31 – Robustness of functional capacity to growth constraints

+Evaluated functional capacities under fixed biomass constraints ranging from 60% to 90% of maximal growth to assess sensitivity to growth trade-offs.

+Observed that ATP production capacity remained nearly constant across a wide range of biomass constraints within each environment.

+This robustness indicates that functional metabolic outputs are largely insensitive to moderate growth constraints and are instead primarily determined by microenvironmental and expression-driven constraints.

+Together, these analyses reveal a clear separation between growth optimization and functional metabolic potential under realistic TME conditions.